Applying to Business School - US or UK?

-A full-time student visa in the United States is called an F1 visa and it costs USD 160.
+A full-time student visa in the US is called an F1 visa and it costs USD 160.
 Students must attend an interview and will also be required to provide their biometrics.
 With a F1 visa, students can stay in the US for up to 60 days after the length of time it takes to complete their education program.
-On an F1 visa students can work only on campus and for not more than 20 hours a week.
+On an F1 visa students can work only on campus and for not more than 20 hours per week.
 Some students may obtain approval for Optional Practical Training (OPT) and can then stay and work after their graduation for a specified period of time.

 Work Permit After Graduation

 Post-study work visas are no longer offered in the UK.
 To be able to work in the UK after they graduate, international students need to apply for a Tier 2 visa for Highly Skilled Workers.
-In order to be eligible for the Tier 2 visa, the minimum wage at the new job should be GBP20,500.
+In order to be eligible for the Tier 2 visa, the minimum wage at the new job should be GBP 20,500.
 The Tier 2 visa is valid for a maximum of 5 years.

 Plenty of Opportunity

 There are many differences between attending business school in the US and the UK; however, both places will provide you with a wonderful learning experience and plenty of academic opportunities.